Lítla Dímun

 Lítla Dímun is a small, uninhabited island between the islands of Suðuroy and Stóra Dímun in the Faroe Islands.
 It is the smallest of the main 18 islands, being less than a square kilometre (247 acres) in area, and is the only uninhabited one.
 The island can be seen from the villages of Hvalba and Sandvík.

 Etymology

-The name means "Little Dímun", in contrast to Stóra Dímun, "Great Dímun".
+The name means "Little Dímun", in contrast to “Stóra Dímun”, "Great Dímun".
 According to Fridtjof Nansen, Dímun may represent a pre-Norse, Celtic toponymic element meaning "double-neck".
-Stora and Litla Dímun shows a pairing of two distinctive but separate localities in one name.
+Stóra and Litla Dímun shows a pairing of two distinctive but separate localities in one name.
 Gammeltoft concluded Dímun is a Scandinavian place name for a double-peaked feature of a particular appearance, reflecting a linguistic contact between Scandinavians and Gaels.

 Description

 The lowest third of the island is sheer cliff, with the rest rising to the mountain of Slættirnir, which reaches 414 m.
 The island is only inhabited by Faroe sheep and seabirds.
 Getting ashore is difficult, and can be performed only in perfect weather.
 The cliffs can be climbed with the aid of ropes placed by the owners of the sheep.